adambard/learnxinyminutes-docs/ansible.html.markdown

 ```
 #### Conditionals

-You can define complex logic with ansible and Jinja functions.
+You can define complex logic with Ansible and Jinja functions.
 Most common is usage of `when:`, with some variable (often dynamicly generated in previous playbook steps with `register` or `lookup`)